eNKay2408/freeCodeCamp-Projects/README.md

 ## 5. Treemap Diagram
 - **Introduction**: This is my final project in this course.
 I had a lot of trouble making it.
 But the result is worth it because the data is very rich with 3 different charts.
 - **Skills**: D3.js, JavaScript, HTML, CSS.
+- **Purposes**: Explore top Kickstarter pledges, video game sales by platform, and highest-grossing movies by genre for trends.